santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 							</div>
 						</form>

 **Update (March 2024)**: I've been living in Beijing for over a year now.
 My top tip for non-Mandarin speakers coming to China is to set up a VPN or proxy service beforehand.
-I am currently using <a href="https://wannaflix.com/aff.php?aff=823&page=china-vpn" target="_blank">WannaFlix</a>.
-This is actually a proxy service and not a one-click VPN, so it requires an initial setup to get it running.
-However, it works much better than others VPNs I have tested.
-You can try it 3 days for free.
+Currently, I'm using <a href="https://wannaflix.com/aff.php?aff=823&page=china-vpn" target="_blank">WannaFlix</a>.
+This is actually a proxy service, so it requires an initial setup to get it running.
+However, it works much better than others VPNs I have tried, and I like its flexibility to manually filter specific sites or IPs.